marc2332/reactor-wallet/README.md

 Its on **alpha** stage, be careful when using it.

-**NOTE**: This project was started as side project, but now, I will showcase it in [Solana Riptide Hackathon](https://solana.com/riptide).
-I will also work on it when the hackathon is over.
+**NOTE**: This project was started as side project, but, it has also been submitted to [Solana Riptide Hackathon](https://solana.com/riptide).

 ### 😎 Features
 - Experimental [Solana Pay](https://solanapay.com) integration